Aegean Airlines Business Class Review: Is It Worth the Upgrade?

 Aegean Airlines Business Class review: A glass of sparkling wine and the New York Times.

 Soon after you find your seat, a crew member will offer you a welcome drink.
-You can choose (and have more than one) from an orange juice, a glass of water, or sparkling wine.
+You can choose (and have more than one) from orange juice, a glass of water, or sparkling wine.
 I have also seen passengers asking for a coffee, but I prefer to save it for later.
-Plus, I don’t want to bother the crew at the time of boarding.
+Plus, I don’t want to bother the crew during boarding.
 I always choose water and orange juice.
 On rare occasions, and usually on evening flights, I might have a glass of wine.
 Together with your drink, you’ll get a small packet of crackers.

 After take-off

-One of the nicest things about flying Business Class is that you have an endless view out of the window.
+One of the nicest things about flying Business Class is having an uninterrupted view out the window.
 You won’t see the wings, and you can enjoy the sky and the feeling of being above the clouds.
 Of course, that is definitely not a reason to pay for a Business Class ticket (well…), but if you love flying as much as I do, you can probably understand what I’m saying.

 The crew member responsible for the Aegean Airlines Business Class will introduce herself (or himself, although it’s rare) and will offer you a hot towel for cleaning your hands and refreshing your face.
 Soon enough, you will also be asked what you would like to eat and drink.
 There is a standard dish for starter and dessert most of the time, and you will only choose your main dish.